 In 2016, Stephens brought on new leadership to continue his vision and growth for Endeavor.
 During this time, the company began its transition from a predominately vertical driller to a leading top-tier horizontal operator in the Midland Basin.

-Since implementing the new horizontal drilling program, the Endeavor team has completed more than 900 gross operated horizontal wells and produces more than 300,000 gross operated barrels of oil equivalent per day.
+Since implementing the new horizontal drilling program, the Endeavor team has completed 1,100+ gross operated horizontal wells and produces more than 400,000 gross operated barrels of oil equivalent per day.
 (Based on 2-stream reporting.
 Natural gas converted to oil on a 6:1 conversion ratio).

 The company continues to focus on developing its core assets by incorporating industry-leading drilling and completion techniques to reduce drill time, lower lease operating expenses, and achieve record production.

-Today, Endeavor has more than 1,200 valued employees and is the largest private oil producer in the Lower 48.
+Today, Endeavor has more than 1,200 valued employees and is one of the largest private oil producers in the Lower 48.